 There is no way to tell which period the invisible army is from.
 Still, some suggest it could be an entirely new army comprised of the soldiers who lost their lives in the many bloody battles which have taken place at Pevensey Castle.

 10. Michelham Priory, Hailsham, East Sussex

 Founded in 1229, Michelham Priory was originally used as an Augustinian friary, a role which it served right up to the Desolation of the Monasteries in the 16th Century.

-Michelham Priory is believed to be haunted by a number of spirits of varying intentions.
-One of the most notable ghosts is that of Thomas Sackville, who owned the manor at one point in time.
+Michelham Priory is believed to be haunted by several spirits of varying intentions.
+One of the most famous ghosts is Thomas Sackville, who owned the manor at one point in time.

 A frequent recipient of Sackville’s wrath is the spirit of a young girl, who is purported to take refuge in a tiny space at the top of the staircase to avoid the former Lord of the Manor.